 If you prefer, you can also apply for your residency status through the Jamaican consulate while you’re still in the U.S. This is probably the safer plan: While plenty of Americans obtain permits for retirement, receiving one isn’t a guarantee.
 Don’t move your entire life to Jamaica (or any other country) without being confident that you’ll be able to stay permanently!

 Safety in Jamaica

 One of the biggest drawbacks to Jamaica as a retirement destination is the troubling crime rate.
-Dangerous areas of Kingston and Montego Bay have caused the U.S. embassy to issue a travel advisory.
-The advisory says to exercise increased caution and explains that law enforcement lacks the adequate resources to effectively handle serious criminal incidents.
+Dangerous areas of Kingston and Montego Bay have caused the U.S. embassy to issue a travel advisory: “Violent crimes, such as home invasions, armed robberies, sexual assaults, and homicides, are common.”
+The advisory also says to exercise increased caution and explains that law enforcement lacks the adequate resources to effectively handle serious criminal incidents.
 Further, it says that violent crime such as home invasions, armed robbery, homicide and sexual assault is common in some areas in both major cities.

 Taxes for Retirees in Jamaica

 If you live in Jamaica you are considered a resident for tax purposes if any of the following obtain: you spend at least six months in the country a year; you have a home in Jamaica and visit Jamaica any time in a year; or you visit Jamaica at least three months over year for four consecutive years.